 10 signs you might need inner healing in regards to your hair

-- You wear your hair in extensions, weaves and wigs 90 percent of the time (for non medical reasons or time restraints)
+- You wear your hair in extensions, weaves, and wigs ninety percent of the time (for non-medical reasons or time restraints)

 - You think that other people’s hair is better than yours